One minute you’re bringing bub home for the first time, the next they’re all grown up and moving out. Of your room, that is.

 In the bag

 Babies can wake if they get cold, so a cosy sleep space is important to make them feel secure and comfortable.
-If your squirmy worm likes to kick their covers off, keep them snug as a bug in a sleeping bag they can’t wriggle out of.
+If your squirmy worm likes to kick their covers off, keep them snug as a bug in a baby sleeping bag they can’t wriggle out of.
 The super-cosy Woolbabe sleep bags (from $89) are made from all natural fabrics that are breathable and help regulate temperature.

 Little hands like something to grab and snuggle all hours of the day and night, and anything that helps bub self-soothe is a big win.
 Alimrose comforters ($30) are the perfect blend of soft and cuddly and oh-so-sweet.
 Our tip: buy two so you always have a spare when it’s washing day (or worse, if one gets lost).